 - Assess impacts to park resources and values.

-- Reduce park noise through actions like retrofitting noisy machinery, purchasing new equipment and scheduling noisy activities to avoid conflicts.
+- Reduce park noise through actions like retrofitting noisy machinery, purchasing new equipment, and scheduling noisy activities at times that avoid conflicts.

 - Measure the effectiveness of noise reduction strategies.

 - Develop a plan for ongoing and future noise reducing actions.

 Parks that work through the program are eligible for certification as an NPS Certified Quiet Park.
 The certification recognizes and highlights park efforts to minimize noise from NPS activities.